Victor-Osei/Walmart-Sales-Analysis-and-Marketing-Recommendations/README.md

 ---
 ## 1️⃣ Business Understanding
-Goal: Analyze Walmart’s weekly sales to identify factors influencing sales and recommend strategies to increase sales.
+**Goal** : Analyze Walmart’s weekly sales to identify factors influencing sales and recommend strategies to increase sales.

-Objectives:
+**Objectives:**

    Evaluate the impact of holidays, temperature, fuel price, CPI, and unemployment on sales.

    Compare store-specific performance to identify high and low performers.

    Identify seasonality and trends in sales.

    Provide actionable marketing and operational recommendations.

 ## 2️⃣ Data Understanding
 Your dataset (Walmart_sales_analysis.csv) contains: